XtressLabs/webapp-xtressials/src/content/projects/projects.md

 <grid background="gray-100">
 <column lg="8" md="5">

-<p size="xl">Tap into a growing collection of design tools, assets, and resources to keep your business moving forward.</p>
+<p size="xl">Explore the growing plethora of projects and solutions designed to innovate the present and sustain the future.</p>

 <icon name="PlexArrowDown" color="white"></icon>